 Sales ops teams can be costly and resource-intensive, which is why it’s essential to keep tabs on how they’re impacting sales efficiency.
 The metrics and KPIs below are a good starting point for measuring how successful your sales operations are overall.

-• Customer acquisition cost (CAC): Determines if new S&OP initiatives brought down the cost of acquiring new customers
+- Customer acquisition cost (CAC): Tracks the cost of acquiring new customers and reveals if S&OP initiatives are lowering expenses

-• Close rate: Provides a big-picture view of the overall performance of your sales team
+- Close rate: Provides a big-picture view of overall sales effectiveness

 Upgrade sales operations planning with monday CRM